-A notable achievement in the current year is the attainment of criticality by Stage II of Kalpakkam Atomic Power Station of 235 MW on 12 August 1985.
+- II of Kalpakkam Atomic Power Station of 235 MW on August 12, 1985.
 The commissioning of this plant marks the complete indigenisation of the technology for Natural Uranium Heavy Water Reactor.
 The year also witnessed the commissioning of one of the largest research reactors in the world-the 100 MW Dhruva at the Bhabha Atomic Research Centre.
-It is also a matter of great pride for us that with the Fast Breeder Test Reactor at Kalpakkam attaining criticality, we have joined the select group of countries which have made a major breakthrough in the Fast Breeder Technology.
+It is also a matter of great pride for us that with the Fast Breeder Test Reactor at Kalpakkam attaining criticality, we have joined the select group of countries which bave made a major breakthrough in the Fast Breeder Technology. - 75.
 An important project approved during the year in the power sector is the Mejia Thermal Power Station of DVC.
-The Project located in Bankura District of West Bengal-envisages creation of 630 MW capacity at an estimated cost of Rs.
-566 crore.
+The project located in Bankura District of West Bengal-envisages creation of 630 MW capacity at an estimated cost of Rs.
+566 crores.
 It is proposed to set up three power plants, one each at Kawas (Gujarat), Anta (Rajasthan) and Auraiya (Uttar Pradesh) based on Natural Gas, which together would create additional capacity of 1,500 MW.
-An outlay of Rs.
-100 crore is proposed for these three projects during 1986-87.

-Government have decided to set up a Power Finance Corporation.
+An outlay of Rs.100 crores is proposed for these three projects during 1986-87. - 76 Government have decided to set up a Power Finance Corporation.
 The Corporation will augment resources for financing of the power projects, including renovation and modernisation schemes.
 A provision of Rs.
-100 crore has been made for renovation and modernisation in the Annual Plan for 1986-87 out of which Rs.
-70 crore will be provided for the proposed Corporation.
+100 crores has been made for renovation and modernisation in the Annual Plan for 1986-87, out of which Rs.
+70 crores will be provided for the proposed Corporation. - 77.
 An allocation of Rs.
-3,300 crore has been made for the Ministry of Petroleum and Natural Gas for 1986-87.
-The production target for crude oil for the next year has been set at 30.21 million ton.
+3,300 crores has been made for the Ministry of Petroleum and Natural Gas for 1986-67.
+The production target for crude oil for the next year has been set at 30.21 million tonnes.
 A sizeable increase in despatches of natural gas is also anticipated.
 In 1986-87, the despatches are expected to be Rs.
-4,677 million cubic metres which will be 28 per cent more than in the current year.
+4,677 million cubic metres which will be 28 per cent more than in the current year. - 78.
 In the Indian context, Coal continues to be the most important primary source of energy.
 Keeping in view the increasing demand for Coal and the long lead time associated with development of coal mines, I am increasing the outlay for the Department of Coal from Rs.
-1,102 crore in the current year to Rs.
-1,350 crore in 1986-87, an increase of nearly 22.50 per cent.
-The target for production of Coal for 1986-87 has been fixed at 166.80 million ton which is 12.30 million ton higher than the anticipated production during the current year.
+1,102 crores in the current year to Rs.
+1,350 crores in 1986-87 an increase of nearly 22.5 per cent.
+The target for prodution of Coal for 1986-87 has been fixed at 166.80 million tonnes which is 12.30 million tonnes higher than the anticipated production during the current year.